 You do not usually pay tax on anything you inherit at the time you inherit it.
 You may need to pay: Income Tax on any profit you later make money from your inheritance, by way of example, dividends from shares or rental income from a property and Capital Gains Tax if you in the future sell shares or a property you inherited.

 We are a family run company and were established in 1999 after many people were encountering problems with some of the conventional providers of probate estate administration services.
-In conjunction with our sister company TPB Financial Services, we offer customised legal and financial solutions, saving families money and administering estates in sometimes half the time and also at half the cost of most other service providers.
+In conjunction with our sister company TPB Financial Services, we offer customised legal and financial solutions, saving families money and administering estates in Southend-on-Sea in sometimes half the time and also at half the cost of most other service providers.
 Our friendly and experienced staff are always readily available to help you with an ever- increasing complicated area of legal practice.

-We are based in Hertfordshire together with our sister company, TPB Financial Services Ltd. We provide an exceptional combination of tailor-made legal and financial remedies for families at an extremely tough and stressful time in Southend and throughout Essex.
+We are based in Hertfordshire together with our sister company, TPB Financial Services Ltd. We provide an exceptional combination of tailor-made legal and financial remedies for families at an extremely tough and stressful time in Southend-On-Sea and throughout Essex.
 As well as offering a complete probate management service we deliver estate planning, inheritance tax advice and also the drafting of Wills, Trusts and Lasting Powers of Attorney.

 Our ethos is to save family members time, money and stress.
 We shoulder the complete burden of winding up an estate from paying of the funeral director to getting final Inland Revenue clearance and give the most beneficial support at a fair and realistic fixed fee.
 Our highly effective and experienced team is led by our in-house lawyer and if there are no complications we administer numerous estates inside of six months.
 Our company offers a free of charge, no obligation meeting in your home and we will answer any worries and questions you've got at this difficult time.